 For several months, I’ve been living in Mouille Point (moo-lee) situated along the Atlantic Ocean.
-It’s near Sea Point, Green Point Park, Cape Town Stadium, and Victoria and Albert Waterfront.
-So far, Cape Town’s winter has been mild with mostly warm sunny days.
+It’s near Sea Point, Green Point Park, Victoria and Alfred Waterfront, and Cape Town Stadium.
+So far, Cape Town’s winter has been mild with warm sunny days.

 Atlantic Seaboard Promenade and Green Point Park